kfactory-dev/handbook/onboarding/general.md

   In general, read as many [blog posts](https://medium.com/centrifuge) as you wish.
 * [Follow and check out](https://twitter.com/centrifuge) our Twitter account

-## Follow the team specific onboarding materials, if there are any
+## Scheduling time to talk to your team
+When joining, your manager will suggest a few people to talk to.
+Ask them what a convenient time is for them to meet and talk about their work, tips on how to get started or whatever else you want.
+Make some friends at Centrifuge!

+## Team specific materials
-Head over to team specific onboarding tasks:
+Head over to team specific onboarding tasks (if there are any):
 * [Engineering](../engineering.md)